 The Enterprise Europe Network

 “Business Support on Your Doorstep" is the key statement of the Enterprise Europe Network that was launched in February 2008 by the European Commission’s Directorate-General for Enterprise and Industry.
-Today, around 600 business support organisations from more than 60 countries help small companies seize the unparalleled business opportunities presented by the EU Single Market.
+Today, more than 600 business support organisations from more than 60 countries help small companies seize the unparalleled business opportunities presented by the EU Single Market.

 The services we provide: